Gear Care & Repair

 There many different fabrics and many different water repellents.
 Use the right product and you’ll maintain like new condition for years; yes even those UGG boots will look like new!
 Here’s a quick rundown on what to use when:

 …love the original color and you don’t want the spray to darken it?
-Use a Nubuck Suede & Fabric Water Repellent.
+Use Suede & Fabric Water Repellent.

 …need to protect suede or nubuck from salt stains during cold winters (and other stains)?
-Use a Nubuck, Suede & Fabric Water Repellent.
+Use Revivex Suede & Fabric Water Repellent.

 …simply want to waterproof your Toms, Sanuks, Converse or other fabric shoes?
-Use a Nubuck, Suede & Fabric Water Repellent.
+Use Suede & Fabric Water Repellent.

 …want to condition the leather to make it look rich again?
 Don’t mind spending a little extra time to get there?
-Use a Leather Gel Water Repellent & Conditioner.
+Use Revivex Leather Water Repellent.

 …want to bring back the original shine and darkness of daily leather footwear like Danskos?
 Use Leather Gel.